seraogianluca/RoomBooking/docs/Implementation.md

 If the procedure on the databases ends with success an acknowledgement is showed to the teacher.

-A student can delete one of the booking she made. he procedure starts with the delete booking command in the main menu.
+A student can delete one of the booking he made. he procedure starts with the delete booking command in the main menu.
 The system ask to the student to choose a booking using the room ID.
 Once the student choose the booking, the system starts to operate on the databases.
 In details:
 - The availability of the laboratory is checked
 - The booking is deleted
 - If the laboratory was unavailable the availability is updated on MySQL and all the information about the laboratory are putted in levelDB.
 One is putted in the availability information about the laboratory, that means one workstation available.